-Our trailer warranty has more than paid for itself, and there's still lots of time left on the contract!
+Our trailer warranty has paid for itself 3.5 times over, and there's still lots of time left on the contract!

 We were so exhausted by these repairs (they hit us all at once between August and October of 2015), that I haven’t yet written a blog post about the last one.
 It just isn’t fun writing that stuff!!
 However, hopefully you can see the incredible value of getting a motorhome warranty or trailer warranty, especially if your rig is a few years old (ours is a 2007 Hitchhiker fifth wheel trailer).

 The beauty of an RV Extended Warranty is that it picks up where a regular insurance policy leaves off.
 Our entire trailer is covered for all failures other than regular wear and tear.
 This includes having the frame crack or slides fail to come in and out or the suspension give up the ghost (it did) or having the air conditioner or refrigerator die (which it did too).